No login is necessary to apply for scholarships.

 - Submit the Math/Science Scholarship Application. (available in October 2023; join our mailing list to receive updates)

-To apply for a math/science scholarship, candidates must intend to major in biology, chemistry, computer science, environmental science, geographic information science, geoscience, mathematics, neuroscience, or physics and astronomy.
+To apply for a math/science scholarship, candidates must intend to major in biology, chemistry, computer science, environmental science, game development, geographic information science, geoscience, mathematics, neuroscience, or physics.
 (A double major in another subject area is acceptable and can typically be completed in four years.)

 The math/science faculty and the Office of Admissions will review your application and high school grades.
-Qualified applicants will be notified in early January.
+Qualified applicants will be notified in late December.
 Successful candidates and their families will be invited to the Math/Science Scholarship Competition.

 The Math/Science Scholarships may incorporate all Carthage assistance.
 Scholarships and grants may be combined with federal and state grants, not to exceed full tuition.
 Carthage also offers additional scholarships.
 See our scholarship page for details.